dcshowlers/howlersmissionfiles/README.md

-# howlersreadyroomlivery
+# howlersmissionfiles
-Our customized livery files for the VNAO Ready Room
+The files and scripts used for our training mission.
+These also make our livery for the VNAO ready room work.
+If you are looking for the livery files to sync with your ready room for the squadron, please visit [LINK]